“Every man is the smith of his own fortune.” – Iranian proverb

 In the US, the Treasury upped issuance of short-term debt to replace maturing long-term bonds just as long-term issues were being worked off the Fed’s balance sheet through quantitative tightening.

-The potential ramifications of quantitative tightening and increased Treasury bill issuance bubbling under surface are difficult to assess.
+The potential ramifications of quantitative tightening and increased Treasury bill issuance bubbling under the surface are difficult to assess.
 In a monetary system governed by the hitherto untested Basel III framework and the many policy tweaks enacted by the Fed, such as money market fund reform and setting the interest on excess reserves below the upper band of the feds fund rate, following the Global Financial Crisis, it is difficult to grasp what, if any, hiccups there will be in the transmission of monetary policy as the Fed continues to drain reserves from the banking sector.

 Nonetheless, the tightening policies employed by the Fed and the People’s Bank of China, have squeezed global liquidity.
 Using year-over-year growth in money supply (M2) across the US, China and Europe, as a proxy, we can see global liquidity growth fell to multi-decade lows in 2018.